Best Climbing Helmets: The Top 5 of 2018

 Most helmets come in two adjustable sizes.
 Those two sizes span most head sizes but can fit weirdly towards the extremes (i.e. on people with small or large heads).

-If you have a small head, our top pick, the Petzl Meteor, will fit your head well, or you could look at the best women’s climbing helmets.
-If you have a large head, the Grivel Salamander XL is a good choice for you.
+If you have a small head, our top pick, the Petzl Meteor, will fit your head well, or you could consider a woman’s climbing helmet.
+If you have a large head, the Black Diamond Vapor is a good choice for you.

 Photo Credit: Amazon